How to Plant, Grow, and Care for Sichuan Peppers

 Diseases

 Fusarium wilt is a fungal disease that causes yellowing and wilting of trees.
-In later stages the fungus causes death.
+In later stages, the fungus causes death.
 Warm water treatments of seeds may prevent infections.
-Some mycological treatments have been shown to reduce the spread of Fusarium fungi in the soil, but once it takes hold, there are no viable treatments.
-Do not allow the soil to remain soggy for long, as it provides the right habitat for Fusarium fungi.
+Some mycological treatments have shown promise in reducing the spread of Fusarium fungi in the soil, but once it takes hold, there are no viable treatments.
+Do not allow the soil to remain soggy for long, as this provides the right habitat for Fusarium fungi.

 Alternaria is a condition that results from fungal infection of Szechuan plants.
 The leaves take on a brown-spotted appearance and curl.
 Defoliation and death occur in late stages.
-Most resources recommend treatment with copper fungicides, applied at 7-10 day intervals until the spread of leaf spot stops.
+Most resources recommend treatment with copper fungicides applied at seven to 10-day intervals until the spread of leaf spot stops.
 Remove damaged foliage to prevent fungal spores from developing and spreading.

 Citrus canker is a widespread disease of citrus trees, and Sichuan pepper is closely related to citrus and thus susceptible.
 There is no cure for this disease, so prevention is essential.
 Maintain good sanitation practices and keep citrus leafminers away from your trees, as they are pest vectors for this disease.